How it works

 - Follow-up changes are not yet supported

-- Generated PRs run through your existing GitHub CI checks
+- Generated PRs or pushed commits run through your existing GitHub CI checks

 Integration with your workflow

-Fix PRs integrate seamlessly with your existing review process:- Review the fix PR independently
+Fixes integrate seamlessly with your existing review process:- Review the change (fix PR or new commits on your PR branch)

 - Continue with your original PR now including the fix